Published on December 11th, 2011 | by Chris Keenan0

 As you prepare to celebrate Hanukkah this year, make it a little greener with a vegan menu.
-Transforming your regular Hanukkah spread into one that includes plant-based components will spread joy, happiness, and good health to all who have pulled up to your garage door for the feast.
+Transforming your regular Hanukkah spread into one that includes plant-based components will spread joy, happiness, and good health to your guests.

 The typical American eats nearly 300 pounds of meat each year, which qualifies as the largest amount of any country in the world.
 The most commonly consumed meats are beef and chicken, and these are two popular ingredients of a traditional Hanukkah meal.